jaypeepeep/jaypeepeep/README.md

-# 👋 Hey, I'm JP
+# 👋 Hello, I'm JP

 Welcome!
 I’m a Software Developer from the Philippines.
-Take a look at my projects, contributions, and a bit about what I’m into.
+I’m dedicated to growing my skills in software development and enjoy tackling problems with creative solutions.
+Check out my projects and contributions to see what I’ve been working on!

 ## 📝 About Me